JMsoutheastern/tranuse/README.md

 3,21,11,shrubland,village,
 (...)

-The absolute path for this file must be introduced in the first box of the tranUSE interface and then click on the “Load input data” bottom.
-A message like “Your csv file has been successfully loaded” and a sample with the ten first rows of the file should appear at the command line.
+The absolute path of the file must be typed in the upper right box of the tranUSE interface, and then click on the “Load input data” bottom.
+A message like “Your csv file has been successfully loaded” and a sample with the ten first rows of the file should appear on the command line.

 2- Land use trajectory files.
 It is required one csv file per trajectory and they must be independently imported by introducing their absolute path and name in the “Process name” box and then click on the “Create Process” bottom.
 Each csv file consists of two columns with the following header: Code1 and Code2.
 The column Code1 should contain the codes for the land use categories in the first date and Code2 the codes in the second one.
 The length of both columns must match; therefore gaps must be filled in with the number -999.
 There is no limit for the number of land use trajectories that can be created.
 In the example below, a trajectory called “Urbanization” is defined as follows: